klefstad-teaching/ICS-45C-HW2/README.md

 The grading for these tests works as follows: we run your tests against one correct implementation and several buggy implementations.
 In order to get full points, **all** of your tests must **pass on the correct implementation**, and **at least one** of your tests must **fail on every buggy implementation**.
 On the autograder this will show up as "`* (student_gtests_correct)`" and "`* (student_gtests_buggy_…)`" respectively.

+In other words, “failing” on the buggy implementation means that your test **correctly identifies** the buggy error in the code.
+If your tests don’t produce a “failure” on the buggy code, you lose points.

-> 💡For more detail and an **example** of how to write GTests, watch this video (can start around 8:00).
+> 💡For more detail and an **example** of how to write GTests, watch this [video](https://www.youtube.com/watch?v=_OHE33s7EKw) (you can start around 8:00).
 Really!
-Watch the [video](https://www.youtube.com/watch?v=_OHE33s7EKw)!
-One important thing to learn is that a good test will reveal bugs in your code by failing when the tested code has an error, and by succeeding when your code is correct.
+Watch the video!
+One important thing to learn is that a good test will reveal bugs in your code by failing when the tested code has an error, and by succeeding when the tested code is correct.

 ## How to Build, Submit, and Grade the programs